leafo/lua-openai/README.md

 OpenAI's [tool calling
 API](https://platform.openai.com/docs/guides/function-calling) allows models to request function calls during a conversation.
-The chat session manages the back-and-forth of tool calls and results automatically.
+When a tool call is requested, the response contains the tool call details instead of a text string.
+You can then execute the function and send the result back to continue the conversation.

 ```lua
 local openai = require("openai")